"This will be our reply to violence: to make music more intensely, more beautifully, more devotedly than ever before."

 This inspiring oratorio will be under the direction of William Thomas, and features the artistry of the Tidewater Singers with an expanded ensemble from the Chesapeake College community, the Delmarva community and orchestra.
 Staging will be done by Tom Quimby.
 Performances will take place on Friday, April 24 and Saturday, April 25 in the Todd Performing Arts Center at Chesapeake College, Wye Mills, Maryland at 7:30 PM.

-PLEASE HELP US PRESENT THIS MEANINGFUL AND CREATIVE ENDEAVOR WITH YOUR KIND DONATION
+PLEASE HELP US PRESENT THIS MEANINGFUL AND BEAUTIFUL WORK WTH YOUR KIND DONATION AND MORE IMPORTANTLY PURCHASE TICKETS AND JOIN US FOR THE PERFORMANCE

 In October of 1998, Matthew Shepard, a young, gay student at the University of Wyoming in Laramie was kidnapped, severely beaten, tied to a fence and left to die in a lonely field.
 Five days later, when Matt passed away, the world was watching.
 Approaching the 20th anniversary, Craig Hella Johnson responded with his first concert-length work, “Considering Matthew Shepard.”